How To Make Your Website Accessible To All Users: Complete WCAG Compliance Guide 2026

 - Interactive states (hover, focus, active) are clearly distinguishable with adequate contrast and visual changes beyond just color differences.

 - Colour combinations consider common colour vision deficiencies (avoid red/green, blue/purple combinations for critical information).
-Test your designs with color blindness simulators.
+Test your designs with color blindness simulators like Coblis or Stark.

 - Graphs, charts, and data visualizations use patterns, textures, or labels in addition to color coding to ensure they’re understandable by everyone.